-If you purchased a stripped bond or coupon after July 1, 1982, and before 1985, and you held that debt instrument as a capital asset during any part of 1998, you must compute the OID to be included in income using a constant yield method that corresponds to the actual economic accrual of interest.
+If you purchased a stripped bond or coupon after July 1, 1982, and before 1985, and you held that debt instrument as a capital asset during any part of 1999, you must figure the OID to be included in income using a constant yield method.
 Under this method, OID is allocated over the time you hold the debt instrument by adjusting the acquisition price for each accrual period.
 The OID for the accrual period is figured by multiplying the adjusted acquisition price at the beginning of the period by the yield to maturity.